codingMustache/codingMustache/README.md

 ## Joke of the Day

-My cat was just sick on the carpet, I don’t think it’s feline well.
+I was wondering why the frisbee was getting bigger, then it hit me.

 ## Daily Trivia

-Which one of these is not an official development name for a Ubuntu release?
+Which of these is not a key value of Agile software development?
- 1. Wily Werewolf
+ 1. Individuals and interactions
- 2. Utopic Unicorn
+ 2. Customer collaboration
- 3. Trusty Tahr
+ 3. Responding to change
- 4. Mystic Mansion
+ 4. Comprehensive documentation

 <details>
   <summary>Answer</summary>
-  Mystic Mansion
+  Comprehensive documentation
 </details>